AdobeDocs/asset-compute.en/help/custom-application-internals.md

 ---
-title: Understand the working of a custom application.
+title: Understand the working of a custom application
 description: Internal working of [!DNL Asset Compute Service] custom application to help understand how it works.
 ---